EkielZan/self_hosted/README.md

 This repo is used to store all the docker-compose files for my personnal homelab

-Here are the actual list of my self hosted services
+Here are the actual list of the self hosted services

 - VS Code server : [Link](https://github.com/coder/code-server)
 - Grafana Loki : [Link](https://grafana.com/oss/loki/)